 Red Bean Filling:

-- Add dried red beans and water to the Instant Pot.
-Secure the lid and set Instant Pot to Bean function, 25 minutes.
+- Cook red beans.
+Add dried red beans and water to the Instant Pot.
+Secure the lid and set the Instant Pot to Bean function, 25 minutes.
 When the timer beeps, release the steam manually.
-If there's liquid, drain the beans in a sieve.
+The beans should be soft and creamy; the liquid should be fully absorbed.

-- Transfer cooked beans to a food processor.
+- Puree beans.
+Transfer cooked beans and remaining liquid to a food processor.
 Pulse until fully pureed and smooth, scraping down the sides once or twice.

-- Heat a cast iron skillet (or any other thick bottomed or non-stick pan) to medium heat and add 2 Tbsp oil.
-Add the pureed beans and sugar.
+- Cook red bean paste.
+Heat a non-stick pan or cast iron skillet to medium heat and add 2 Tbsp oil.
+Add the pureed beans and broken up pieces of the brown sugar slab.
 (You can use a mortar and pestle or rolling pin to break the bar sugar into smaller pieces.)
-Using a spatula, cook down until a thick paste forms.
+Cook down until a thick paste forms, stirring frequently.
 In the beginning, the red bean puree will look loose and thin.
 After 10-15 minutes of constant stirring, it will thicken.
 When the red bean paste holds its shape and the spatula comes out clean, it's done.
 Cover and set aside to cool completely.
 (You can complete this step the day before.)

 Sugar Water:

-- In a small saucepan, heat water on medium heat.
+- Make sugar water.
+In a small saucepan, heat water on medium heat.
 Add rock sugar and melt until fully dissolved, about 5-10 minutes.
 Stir from time to time.
 Boiling is not necessary.
-Cover and set aside to cool completely.
+Cover and set aside to cool.
 (You can complete this step the day before.)

-- In a large bowl, add glutinous rice flour and wheat starch.
-Add sugar water and whisk until smooth.
-Add coconut milk, coconut extract, and oil.
+- Make batter.
+In a large bowl, add glutinous rice flour and wheat starch.
+Add sugar water, coconut milk, coconut extract, and oil.
 Whisk until smooth and no lumps remain.

-- Transfer 1/2 cup of the Coconut Milk Batter and add to the red bean puree.
+- Add batter to red bean filling.
+Transfer 1/2 cup of the Coconut Milk Batter and add to the red bean puree.
 With a stiff spatula, mix until smooth.
 The texture should be similar to chocolate pudding.
 Roughly divide into thirds.

 Steam Cakes:

 - Set up your steaming station.
-Stack a 3-tiered bamboo basket into a wok and fill with water.
+Stack a 3-tiered bamboo basket into a wok and fill with 2 inches of water.
+Make sure the water does not touch the bottom of th steamer basket.
 Heat the water on medium heat and wait until there are thick, steady clouds of steam.

-- Steam until the first layer sets, about 7-9 minutes.
+- Steam 1st layer.
+Steam until the first layer sets, about 7-9 minutes.
 Gently shake the pan — there should be no jiggle.
 It's ok if it looks bumpy.
 If the first layer is too soft, the red bean filling will sink through the batter and be difficult to spread.

-- Remove from heat and layer red bean filling on top.
+- Add red bean filling.
+Remove from heat and layer red bean filling on top.
 Make sure the red bean filling is evenly leveled and leave a 1/2-inch edge for sealing.
 Repeat for all cakes.